Chidinma-Polycarp/Sales-Performance-Analysis/README.md

 - **Average Order Sales**: This was created using the **AVERAGE** function.
 This found the average of the sales made per order from the sales price column.
 The average order sales is **211.78** and it was the basis of our sales performance summary as sales below the average was considered as poor or fair depending on tnhe value.

+- **Sales For Previous Year**: This measure was created with the **CALCULATE and SAMEPERIODLASTYEAR** function.
+It was used to calculate the sales growth.

 - **Sales Growth YOY**: This was done by using a combination of the **SUM, DIVIDE and CALCULATE** functions.
-The formula returned **2.68** as the sales growth value which indicated that revenue increased over the year.
+The formula returned **0.02%** as the sales growth value which indicated that revenue did not increase over the year.

 #### INSIGHTS AND RECOMMENDATION

 - **SALES PERFORMANCE**
+The sales growth Year over year was 0.02% which showed that there was no increase in revenue for the next year, although it is very important to note that the last sales record made was on the 31st August 2024 and the total revenue as at then was 995,760.

 - **SALES TREND**

 The sales trend chat showed that the highest revenue was gotten in Feburary 2024, the revenue was 298,800 which contributed 14% of the total revenue.
 It also showed that in April 2023, the revenue made was 7,425 and this is less than 1% of the total revenue, April 2023 had the lowest revenue.
 On further analysis, it was shown that the product bought in April was socks which is the second lowest performing product.
 In Feburary, the most purchased product was shoes which is the best performing product by quantity.
 This accounted for the high revenue generated in Feburary.

-**RECOMMENDATION**
-In other to boost sales in april, the stores can bring out Easter related packages that would attract more customers.
-Seasonal sales packages should also be encouraged.

 - **PRODUCT ANALYSIS**